sydseter/MASTestApp-Android-NETWORK/README.md

 # Uncrakcable - Level 1-2

-An app with a really bad networking issue
+An app with a really bad networking issue.

+The code is based on https://github.com/cpholguera/MASTestApp-Android

 ## Install the app